onlythompson/master_python_thinking/foundational_concepts.md

 >**Key Idea:** The for loop is like a precise counter that says, "Do this action this many times."

 > **Note:** n in programming is usually used to refer to a size or quantity of input data.
-Think of it as an arbituary number that represent any number that comes to mind.
+Think of it as an arbitrary number that represent any number that comes to mind.

 2. `While loop`: This is used to repeat and execution of a code block while a particular condition is satisfied(remains **TRUE**).
 It is you go-to-tool when repitition depends on a condition being true.